The 15 Most Interesting, Unique, and Weird Jobs

 Ayurveda is a type of traditional Indian medicine that is thousands of years old.
 Ayurveda practice aims for a balance of one's body system and incorporates many natural or plant-based remedies.

 Ayurveda has since gained popularity in Western cultures.
 As a result, there has been a rise in "natural wellness" schools in the United States, such as the Kripalu School in Stockbridge, Massachusetts and the Ayurvedic Institute in Albuquerque, New Mexico, which offer certification for Western students.
+Here's a list of national recognized Ayurvedic practioner programs.

 Bike couriers, or bike messengers, provide a valuable service in cities where traffic poses a transportation hassle.
 Because bike couriers are not deterred by traffic jams or parking problems, they can often get across a city faster than if they were driving a car.

 While the digital age has somewhat displaced the need for bike couriers to deliver paper mail and other hard-copy documents, cyclists are still used for errand-running by various industries, such as the food and fashion industries.
-In fact, the Bureau of Labor Statistics projects 11 percent growth in this occupation over the next decade.
+In fact, the Bureau of Labor Statistics projects 11% growth in this occupation over the next decade.

 Body painters usually work at fairs, festivals, or other events that draw large numbers of people.
 Some specialize in face painting, which is especially popular among families with children.
 Other body painters may work at concerts or music festivals, offering their services to adults.